This post may contain affiliate links. Learn more.

 - Have a hygienist floss and brush your teeth

 - Receive a lecture about how you’re not flossing enough or correctly.

-Dr. Tung’s is one of five best dental flosses that we’ll mention here.
+The above are two of the five best dental flosses that we’ll mention here.
 We’ll also provide some tips on flossing, what to look for when buying floss, and more.

 Listen to your hygienist and dentist.
 It’s time to get serious about your flossing routine.